smaurice101/readthedocs/docs/source/tmlbuilds.rst

        time in few minutes.
 All preprocessing is done **in-memory and no external databases are needed, only Kafka**.
 After you have preprocessed your data, you can use this preprocessed data for **machine learning** - the next DAG performs this function.

-    4a. :ref:`STEP 4a: Preprocesing Data: tml-system-step-4a-kafka-preprocess-dag` - This preprocessing step uses jsoncriteria to extract data from Stpe 4.
+    4a. :ref:`STEP 4a: Preprocesing Data: tml-system-step-4a-kafka-preprocess-dag` - This preprocessing step uses jsoncriteria to extract data from Step 4.

     4b. :ref:`STEP 4b: Preprocesing 2 Data: tml-system-step-4b-kafka-preprocess-dag` - This second preprocessing step is an important step that uses the
         preprocessed data for additional processing in machine learning.
 In the conventional machine learning sense, **STEP 4 is like "feature engineering"**